 Litigation Law: Part I

-It has been said that civil litigation is the “sport of kings.”
+Civil litigation is often called the sport of kings.
+Unlike mediation, civil litigation is an ambitious endeavor that can be difficult and costly to pursue.
 Any lawsuit that falls outside the scope of the criminal realm is considered a civil lawsuit.
-These lawsuits encompass many diverse areas of law, including but not limited to, personal injury, wrongful death, divorce, employment law, toxic tort, product liability, medical malpractice, and intellectual property law.
-Unlike mediation, civil litigation is an ambitious endeavor that can be difficult and costly to pursue and not an expeditious road to travel toward an ultimate resolution.
+These lawsuits encompass many diverse areas of law including, but not limited to, personal injury, wrongful death, divorce, employment law, toxic tort, product liability, medical malpractice, and intellectual property law.

 Civil litigation is the single most popular area of practice among attorneys, paralegals, law clerks, and other legal support staff.
 Litigators represent individuals, large and small companies, and other entities and strive to provide competent legal services and zealous representation to their clients.
 Litigators often take cases from inception to a final verdict at a bench or jury trial.
-While litigation is one of the highest-paying legal practice areas, it is a passion for the work that keeps many litigators working in the litigation arena.
+While litigation is one of the highest-paying legal practice areas, it is a passion for the work that keeps many litigators engaged in this area of law.

 Is the litigation field for you?
-Litigation allows for tremendous personal and career skills advancement, professional respect, excellent compensation and benefits, the potential for bonuses and a coveted seat in the front of the courtroom.
-If you are contemplating a career in litigation, these advantages of working in litigation can help you choose the right career path.
-Be sure to also review Part II of this article, the cons of litigation practice as well as The Role of the Litigation Attorney and The Role of the Litigation Paralegal.
+Litigation allows for tremendous personal and career advancement; earned professional respect; excellent compensation, benefits, and bonuses, and a coveted seat in the front of the courtroom.
+If you are contemplating a career in litigation, the items below can put you on the right path.

-- Assisting clients in litigation is rewarding.
+- Litigation is rewarding.
 During the course of litigation, you will become the client’s closest advocate.
 Clients will call you with questions and seek explanations regarding complex and foreign legal concepts.
-Typically, those working within the litigation realm develop close-knit working relationships with their clients.
-It can be very rewarding to help a client navigate a complex legal matter and obtain a successful outcome.
+Typically, those working within the litigation realm develop close working relationships with their clients.
+It can be rewarding to help a client navigate a complex legal matter culminating in a successful outcome.

-- Each case tells a different story.
-While litigation cases generally follow a standard course through the litigation pipeline, each case tells a new story.
+- Each case is different.
+While litigation cases typically follow a standard course through the litigation pipeline, no two cases are the same.
 Diving into a new client’s file is much like reading a mystery book.
-You will quickly ascertain the “who,” “what,” “when,” “where,” “why,” and “how” of the matter.
-The diversity of each case helps to diffuse the monotony that is sometimes associated with certain aspects of litigation.
+You will quickly ascertain the who, what, when, where, why, and how of the matter.
+The diversity of each case helps to diffuse the monotony sometimes associated with litigation.

 - Litigation work breeds independence.
-Once you gain litigation experience and earn your supervising attorney’s trust, you will become more competent and independent.
-You will work more proactively and handle a variety of tasks without being prompted.
+Once you gain litigation experience and earn your supervising attorney’s trust, you will be more competent and independent.
+You will be more proactive and able to handle a variety of tasks without being prompted.
 The litigation realm is a great place to expand your independence and hone your career skills.

 - Litigation provides an opportunity to gain trial experience.
 While attorneys, paralegals, and legal staffers who work in other practice areas never see the inside of a courtroom, those working in litigation often do.
 Litigators advise clients, develop case strategies, depose witnesses, and advocate in the courtroom.
 Litigation paralegals learn the intricacies associated with trial preparation and the compilation and assembly of trial binders and blow-ups.
 They attend a trial and assist with voir dire and the indirect presentation of the case.
 A trial is a challenging and competitive niche and one that can be a great deal of fun.

 - Litigation is exhilarating and rewarding.
-If you work at a small to mid-size firm, you will likely handle files throughout the entire litigation process, from inception through trial.
-Handling a case from the onset to a final resolution or trial verdict can be extremely exhilarating and personally rewarding.
+If you work at a small to mid-size firm, you will likely handle files throughout the entire litigation process from inception through trial.
+Handling a case from the onset to a final resolution or trial verdict can be exhilarating and rewarding.

 - Litigation offers transferable career skills.
-A litigation background allows you to learn and hone a diverse skill set.
-These skills will serve you well in other areas of law and provide you with transferable career skills if you should ever decide to leave the litigation arena.
+A litigation background provides a diverse skill set.
+These skills will serve you well in other areas of law and provide you with transferable career skills if you should ever decide to leave litigation.
 Typically, an individual who thrives in the fast-paced world of litigation will do well in other practice areas.
-Litigation experience will also help you to expand your general knowledge base and become more well-rounded.

 - Litigation inspires passion.
-Whether you represent individuals or large corporations, you develop close-knit working relationships and a strong sense of passion for your chosen area.
-If you typically represent plaintiffs, you become very pro-plaintiff; those representing the defense side become defense-oriented.
-You become passionate about advocating the rights of others throughout the judicial process and feel like an integral part of an important team.
-As a result, you will develop a great deal of personal passion and enthusiasm for your career.
+Whether you represent individuals or large corporations, you will develop close relationships and a strong sense of passion for your chosen area.
+If you typically represent plaintiffs, you will become very pro-plaintiff; those representing the defense side become defense-oriented.
+You will become passionate about advocating the rights of others through the judicial process and will sense that you are an integral part of an important team.

 Theodore Roosevelt best summed up the passion that fuels litigation when he stated: